insin/forum/README.rst

 The following must be installed before you can use the forum application:

-- `Django`_ is obviously required, but you'll need a recent SVN checkout to use the forum application - it *will not* work with version 0.96, which is the latest Django release at the time of writing.
 - `Python Imaging Library`_ (PIL) is required for validation of user avatars.
 - `pytz`_ is required to perform timezone conversions based on the timezone registered users can choose as part of their forum profile.